kevmtbui/Growfolio/README.md

 - Try reloading the extension (click the refresh icon on the extension card)

 ### Backend Connection Failed?
-- Verify the backend server is running on port 8000
+- The backend is hosted on Railway and should be accessible automatically
-- Check that `http://localhost:8000` is accessible in your browser
-- Make sure no firewall is blocking the connection
+- If you see connection errors, check your internet connection
+- The extension will automatically retry failed requests

 ### No Recommendations Showing?
-- Check that your API keys are correctly set in `backend/.env`
-- Verify the backend server is running without errors
+- Complete all questionnaire steps before proceeding
 - Check the browser console (F12) for any error messages
+- Make sure you're connected to the internet

 ## Project Structure